 |

-The haunted cross-stone A little distance from Loddon, at the edge of a field at the crossing of three roads and a dirt track, about ½ a mile south-west of Hardley church, stands a small, shaped block of stone, about 30 inches high, and packed around the base with small stones and rubble (TG376003).
-On maps of the area it's marked as a 'cross-stone', but is probably a boundary marker of some kind.
-Once, more of it was visible, as a record of 1934 describes it as "a square stone with beveled edges, approx. 4 feet appearing out of the ground".
+The haunted cross-stone A little distance from Loddon, at the edge of a field at the crossing of three roads and a dirt track, about ½ a mile south-west of Hardley church, stands a small, shaped block of stone about 30cm square.
+When I first saw it, it was about 75cm high, and packed around the base with small stones and rubble (TG376003).
+By May 2017 only 53cm was visible above ground.
+On maps of the area it's marked as a 'cross-stone', but may have been a boundary marker of some kind.
+Once, even more of it was visible, as a record of 1934 describes it as "a square stone with beveled edges, approx. 4 feet appearing out of the ground".
 A tradition, probably first recorded by the local 19th century folklorist William Blythe Gerish, says that on certain nights of the year, the apparition of "an old woman in red" appears at midnight, sitting on the stone.
+Some kind of story was certainly in circulation long before that, as Bryant's 1826 map of Norfolk names this spot 'Haunted Gap'.

 Source: W. B. Gerish: 'Norfolk Folklore Notes' (unpublished, 1890-93), p.88.